RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/999-ReadMe.md

 # Build Instructions (Non-Vcpkg) - The Library
 - Install the [dependencies](https://github.com/RealTimeChris/DiscordCoreAPI/blob/main/ReadMe.md#dependencies).
 - Clone [this](https://github.com/RealTimeChris/DiscordCoreAPI) git repository into a folder.
-- Set, in CMakeLists.txt, the `_VCPKG_ROOT_DIR`, or the `FFMPEG_DIR`, `Opus_DIR`, `simdjson_DIR`, and `unofficial-sodium_DIR` paths to wherever each of the respective dependency files are located and they are as follows:
+- Set, in CMakeLists.txt, the `_VCPKG_ROOT_DIR`, or the `Opus_DIR`, `unofficial-sodium_DIR` paths to wherever each of the respective dependency files are located and they are as follows:
-	- FFMPEG_DIR # Set this one to the folder location of the file "FindFFMPEG.cmake".
 	- Opus_DIR # Set this one to the folder location of the file "OpusConfig.cmake".
-	- simdjson_DIR # Set this one to the folder location of the file "simdjson-config.cmake".
 	- unofficial-sodium_DIR # Set this one to the folder location of the file "unofficial-sodiumConfig.cmake".
 	- OPENSSL_ROOT_DIR # Set this one to the folder location of the include folder and library folders of OpenSSL.
 - Open a terminal inside the git repo's folder.